 Hardy from USDA Zones 9-11.
 However, there is a simple solution for gardeners in Zones 8 and below: Plant the Safari Rose Aloe in a pot and bring it indoors for the winter.
 Place it in a sunny window and return it outside once the threat of frost passes in the spring.

-Requires Full Sun to Partial Sun for best results.
+Requires Full Sun to Partial Shade for best results.

 The Safari Rose Aloe grows best in sandy or rocky soil with fast drainage.
 Poor drainage results in root rot.